hannobraun/vndf-2016/docs/game-design/scenarios.md

 the ship symbol and forming a circle only when the full orbit into view.
 Maybe it should have been a full circle (that we first only saw a tiny part of) from the beginning?
-The variation I described should be easier to implement (just keep computing more path segments until you reach the edge of the screen or the player ship), while the "full circle" option would need to detect somehow that the player is in an orbit.
+The variation I described should be easier to implement (just keep computing more path segments until you reach the edge of the screen, or the player ship), while the "full circle" option would need to detect somehow that the player is in an orbit.